 So What Is The Solution?

 Well, dealing with the brakes is not something you prefer doing DIY.
+The best person for the question “why are my brand new brakes squeaking” should be a car mechanic.
 Hence, calling a professional should always be the first option.
 Also, you can drive the car to a nearby repair shop and get the issue resolved.